Papakolea Beach#9 in Best Things To Do in Hawaii - The Big Island

 Putting Papakolea Beach on one's travel itinerary is not for the faint of heart.
 For one, its secluded location makes it tough to reach.
 Plus, there is little shade and nothing in the way of amenities, and it also experiences rough waters.
 But intrepid travelers brave the journey because they want to say they've visited one of the world's only green sand beaches.

 Papakolea earned this distinction thanks to the Pu'u Mahana cinder cone (or volcanic fragment) that circles the beach's shoreline and erodes into the sand.
-Allot at least two hours for an excursion here, time enough to get to this secluded spot -- you'll find a dead-end road in South Point off Highway 11 -- and then to make the two-mile hike or drive to the cinder cone's steep descent to Papakolea.
+Allot at least two hours for an excursion here, time enough to get to this secluded spot – you'll find a dead-end road in South Point off Highway 11 – and then to make the 3-some-mile hike or drive to the cinder cone's steep descent to Papakolea.

 Recent travelers recommend wearing sturdy shoes, a hat, and bringing along plenty of sunscreen and water.
 If you don't rent a four-wheel drive vehicle, you can still catch a ride to the beach – locals are stationed near the area and offer to shuttle visitors back and forth for about $20 per person.
 And though you may be tempted to bottle a bit of this unusually colored sand for a unique souvenir, keep in mind that removing any sand from the beach is illegal.
 To avoid the most punishing mid-day heat, plan your adventure in the morning.